moondance-labs/tanssi-docs/builders/manage/sudo/upgrade.md

 [Sudo](https://paritytech.github.io/polkadot-sdk/master/pallet_sudo/index.html){target=\_blank} is a module that enables privileged runtime calls to be dispatched when called from the Sudo account.
 Sudo is sometimes colloquially referred to as a superuser or god-like account.
 This enables you to perform privileged actions in the course of managing your appchain, such as upgrading your Tanssi appchain's runtime.

 In this guide, you'll learn how to use Sudo to upgrade your Tanssi appchain's runtime.
 With Sudo access, upgrading your chain is a quick and easy process.
-Note that appchain teams in production will have the option to phase out sudo access and rely on governance to process runtime upgrades.
+Note that appchain teams in production will have the option to phase out Sudo access and rely on governance to process runtime upgrades.

 ## Checking Prerequisites {: #checking-prerequisites }